Njugi92/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the file type of iamfile at /tmp a symolic link to /bin/ls named __ls__ move all files starting with upper case to /tmp/u
+script that prints the file type of iamfile at /tmp a symolic link to /bin/ls named __ls__ move all files starting with upper case to /tmp/u command that deletes all files ending with ~